c-s-li/c-s-li.github.io/index.md

 Training Advisor in International Competition / Macau University of Science and Technology

-MBGZ01 Global Operations and Supply Chain Management / Macau University of Science and Technology
+MBGZ01 Global Operations and Supply Chain Management / Compulsory Course for Master of Supply Chain Management / Macau University of Science and Technology

-BBAZ16604 Decision Analysis in Business / Macau University of Science and Technology
+BBAZ16604 Decision Analysis in Business / Compulsory Course for Bachelor of Business Analytics / Macau University of Science and Technology

-BBAZ16504 Decision Making Methods / Macau University of Science and Technology
+BBAZ16504 Decision Making Methods / Compulsory Course for Bachelor of Supply Chain Management / Macau University of Science and Technology

-BBAZ16011 Business Statistics / Macau University of Science and Technology
+BBAZ16011 Business Statistics / Compulsory Course for Bachelor of Business Administration / Macau University of Science and Technology

-ITC2019M Management Principles in Fashion Business / The Hong Kong Polytechnic University
+ITC2019M Management Principles in Fashion Business / Compulsory Course for Bachelor of Fashion Business / The Hong Kong Polytechnic University

 ## HOBBIES